 “Alright then,” said Percy, “get that leech off my fuckin’ boat.”

-Shakes grinned, “applying that leech saved your fuckin’ boat.”
+Shakes grinned.
+“Applying that leech saved your fuckin’ boat.”

 Percy patted him on the arm like a grandmother pleased with the works of a younger generation.

-It did not take too long for Hemi to seal Shakes into the Gnat and get it disconnected from the Prospect.
-Though Hemi wanted some help coiling and stowing the heavy jumper wires that were no longer needed, and it took a while to find one of the deck crew to help him.
+It did not take too long for Hemi to seal Shakes into the Gnat and get it disconnected from the Prospect, though Hemi wanted some help coiling and stowing the heavy jumper wires that were no longer needed, and it took a while to find one of the deck crew to help him.

-Shakes steered the Gnat further down the docking bay, and got it mated up to slip fifteen.
-After popping the Gnat’s hatch at that slip, he started the process of negotiating with the dock workers for finishing the job of getting the batteries charged up, and refueling the fuel ballast tanks.
+Shakes steered the Gnat further down the docking bay and got it mated up to slip fifteen.
+After popping the Gnat’s hatch at that slip, he started the process of negotiating with the dock workers for finishing the job of getting the batteries charged, and for refueling the fuel ballast tanks.
 Pretty soon, the Gnat was gorging on its own set of umbilicals running down through its sail hatch and into its belly.

 Refueling, recharging, and repairs were busily carried out over the next six hours.
 Captain Percy was uncomfortable with how many people were coming and going—and crawling around—inside her boat.
 In the long expanses of time that she lived in this steel tube, during most of it she knew exactly who was aboard her submarine.
 But in dock there was unusual and discomforting open access to her boat.
 Just another reason to be on the move, as far as she was concerned.